yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous Delivery.md

     **Potential answer**

     Azure DevOps allows you to use GitHub as an alternate repository for source control.
-The code can still be built, tested, packaged and deployed using Visual Studio Team Services.
+The code can still be built, tested, packaged, and deployed using Visual Studio Team Services.

 2. We do not want the developers to be able to make changes to the Azure resources even though they have access to the source code

     **Potential answer**

     By using the Azure Pipelines features of Azure DevOps, a developer never needs to touch Azure resources.
-Once the code is checked into the source code repository, the CI/CD activities automate the building, testing and deployment of that code without developer intervention.
+Once the code is checked into the source code repository, the CI/CD activities automate the building, testing, and deployment of that code without developer intervention.

 3. If developers can deploy directly to the cloud, will that expose us to the same problems we had before when untested code was promoted to production?